Eligible heat pumps for financial assistance

 Merchants often tend to suggest minimum sizing, which is suitable for air conditioning, but not for heating.
 To obtain the best possible performance from your new heat pump, make sure that it is properly sized, i.e. powerful enough to meet your heating needs.

-How to choose the best program
+How to choose the program that best suits your needs

 Rénoclimat

-New - The Canada Greener Homes Grant also provides financial assistance for the installation or replacement of a heat pump: List of eligible heat pumps in Québec under the Canada Greener Homes Grant.
+The Canada Greener Homes Grant also provides financial assistance for the installation or replacement of a heat pump: List of eligible heat pumps in Québec under the Canada Greener Homes Grant.

 • Consult the Rénoclimat program section for all the details.